 Other gadgets can affect the data displayed in a report gadget.
 For example, parameters for a BIRT document can appear as a user selectable list.
 When a user selects a different item in the list, the report gadget updates to show data relevant to the user choice.

-Figure 3-17 shows a report gadget with a parameter as part of the report gadget and as a separate selector gadget.
+Figure 3-21 shows a report gadget with a parameter as part of the report gadget.

-Figure 3-17 Parameter as part of a report gadget and in a data selection gadget
+Figure 3-21 Parameter as part of a report gadget